ThinamXx/build-GPT/README.md

 ✅ Implement the data loading pipeline for the model and play with the data.
 ✅ Work on initializing the random weights as mentioned in GPT-2 paper.
 ✅ Learn and understand the concept of weight tying in the Transformer model.
-☑️ Read the [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) for enabling mixed precision training.
+✅ Read the [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) for enabling mixed precision training and automatic type casting.
 ✅ Enable the mixed precision training (TF32 & BF16) in the model training.
-☑️ Read the documentation of [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) from PyTorch.
+✅ Read the documentation of [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) from PyTorch.
 ☑️ Code the training script for GPT-2 model.
 ☑️ Work on optimization and training the model on a example dataset.